zamie0/WellMind-Preventive-Mental-Wellness-Application/README.md

 ## License

-This project is developed by the project team, led by Hazami, for **academic and educational purposes** under
+This project is developed by Hazami, for **academic and educational purposes** under
 **SSE3200 – Entrepreneurship in Computing (Semester I 2025/26)**.